emilyjspencer/dancewear-app/README.md

 * units tests for Java code - testing controllers, services.
 JUnit
 * tests for React code - Jest
 * e2e tests - Cypress

+# Authentication

+After researching, I've chosen to take the stateless approach.
+In two previous mini personal projects, I've used session-based authentication (stateful, with cookes).
+Since JWT seems to be more common, and scales much better, it makes sense to use JWT.

+The server will put the data into a JWT and send to the React application. the React application will save the JWT and send it in every request in the request header.
+The spring boot server will validate the JSOn web token and return the response.

+JWT is composed of

+* Header - signing algorithm
+* Payload - info like userid
+* signature (or more generally, the footer which contains the signature of the json web token).
+The signature will be verified with the Secret key.

+## Roles

+I will have

+* User
+* User (dance teacher)
+* Admin

+In a portal project I'm working on - will have roles such as accountmanager, consultant etc